SorinaHamidifar/ObsidianStack/README.md

 # ---------- main.py ----------
 """
-Main entry point for the  Foundation.
+Main entry point for the Solid Foundation.
 """

 from core import security, infrastructure